| | |

 Can I use instant yeast instead of active dry yeast?

-Yes!
-Use the same amount of instant yeast, and skip the proofing step—just mix it directly into the dry ingredients.
+Yes.
+Use the same amount of instant yeast and mix it directly into the dry ingredients.

 Why didn’t my dough rise properly?